pellcorp/creality-wiki/docs/rpi.md

     ```
     sudo rm /etc/apt/sources.list.d/docker.list
     ```

-OrangePi OS (based on Arch) **is not supported** and will fail to install because the installer assumes a debian based OS!!!

 You must login as the **orangepi** (Default password is `orangepi`) user to perform the installation, you are not allowed to run the installer as root!